-A || A full security deposit should be collected from the tenant when the tenant takes occupancy of the unit.
-The family should not use the security deposit during the occupancy period to pay for rent or utilities.
+A || A full security deposit should be collected from the tenant when the tenant occupies the unit.
+The family should not use the security deposit to pay for rent or utilities during the occupancy period.

 Q || Who is responsible for the rent when the tenant fails to pay?